Carlist war crimes: Spanish Civil War (1936–1939)

 The largest single atrocity involving requeté occurred on October 21, 1936, in the Navarrese village of Monreal.
 Once an attempt to raid a Tafalla prison and lynch the inmates failed due to rigid stand of local Guardia Civil, the assailants obtained an official authorisation.
 Three days later they extracted 65 prisoners and shot them; the entire operation, including the execution itself, was performed by requetés of Tercio Móvil.
 The second in terms of scale comes a so-called Valcardera Massacre of August 23, 1936, which produced 52 dead; it is usually noted that requetés who shot the inmates hurried back to Pamplona to take part in a religious ceremony ongoing.
 The crime which gained particular attention, though, was execution of 8 Basque Catholic priests in the Gipuzkoan town of Hernani and further 4 in Oiartzun in the fall of 1936.
 In both cases requetés formed part of firing squads and some authors claim that the killings were "carried out at the behest of the Carlists"; the massacre produced an intervention of the papal nuncio and damaged relations between the Nationalists and Vatican.
 Requeté violence was denounced also by the bishop of Pamplona, Marcelino Olaechea.
 Many atrocities and crimes committed by requeté members are still under investigation.
-Some of them involved "barbaric excesses" which did not spare women, possibly including rape.
+Some of them involved "barbaric excesses".